 Invidia’s Gemini exhaust grabbed the win in our G37 Exhaust Guide.

-Boasting a subtle design with burnt tips, Invidia brings another very reasonable and popular option to the market.
+Invidia brings another reasonable and popular option to the market by boasting a subtle design with burnt tips.

-Although slightly louder than some of the alternative offerings, it is still tame enough to be a good highway cruiser until the deep growl unleashes an entirely different beast around the 2.5-4.5k rev range.
+Although slightly louder than some alternative offerings, it is still tame enough to be a good highway cruiser until the deep growl unleashes an entirely different beast around the 2.5-4.5k rev range.